Passengers Are Good For You

 The big exception here, of course, is teens, whose crash risk tends to increase with each passenger of a similar age.

 This entry was posted on Monday, July 28th, 2008 at 2:28 pm and is filed under Drivers, Risk, Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.